Illinois Seat Belt Law - Chicago Claim Basics

 Seat belt malfunction or defect issues

 In rare cases a belt fails to lock, the webbing tears, or the buckle fails.
 If you suspect a defect, preserve the vehicle and do not repair or discard the belt before it is documented.
-An attorney can advise whether an expert inspection is needed.
+This is a different situation from ordinary non-use, since a defective belt can point toward a product liability claim against the manufacturer in addition to the crash claim against the other driver.
+An attorney can advise whether an expert inspection of the belt system is needed.

-Keep any repair invoices or manufacturer information, as these can help identify whether the belt system had known issues.
+Keep any repair invoices or manufacturer information, since these can help identify whether the belt system had known issues.

 Medical documentation tips for belt-related injuries

-Some belt-related injuries are subtle at first, such as shoulder bruising, chest soreness, or abdominal pain.
+Some belt-related injuries are subtle at first, such as shoulder bruising, chest soreness, or abdominal pain from the belt itself doing its job during a hard stop.
 Tell your medical provider that you were belted and describe the exact area of pain or bruising.
-Consistent notes help link injuries to the crash and prevent the insurer from claiming the injury came from another source.
+Consistent notes help link injuries to the crash and prevent an insurer from claiming the injury came from another source entirely.

 Follow through with recommended imaging and physical therapy.
-Gaps in care often lead to arguments that the injury was minor or unrelated.
+Gaps in care often lead to arguments that the injury was minor or unrelated to the crash, regardless of belt use.

 What if you were not wearing a seat belt

-Be honest and consistent about belt use.
-Inconsistencies between medical records, police reports, and statements can create unnecessary disputes.
+Be honest and consistent about belt use regardless.
+Inconsistencies between medical records, police reports, and your own statements can create disputes about credibility even on issues where the law is otherwise on your side.

 Passengers and rideshare situations

-Passengers are often less aware of belt availability, especially in rideshare vehicles where rear belts can be buried or hard to reach.
-If you were a passenger, document your seating position, whether the belt was accessible, and whether the driver encouraged belt use.
-These details can be important in liability and damages disputes.
+Passengers are often less aware of belt availability, especially in rideshare vehicles where rear belts can be buried in the seat or hard to reach quickly.
+If you were a passenger, document your seating position, whether the belt was accessible, and whether the driver said anything about belt use.
+These details help establish an accurate account of the ride, even though, again, belt status itself will not reduce a valid claim in Illinois.

-Rideshare claims may involve multiple insurance policies.
-The clearer your documentation, the easier it is to establish what happened.
+Rideshare claims may involve multiple insurance policies, including the driver’s personal policy and the rideshare company’s contingent coverage.
+The clearer your documentation of the ride itself, the easier it is to sort out which policy applies.

 First 72 hours after a crash: practical steps